silenceluo/silenceluo.github.io/blogs/AI_Accelerator_Architecture.md

   Figure 3 Systolic Array Flow
 </div>

+Advantage:
+- The circuit starts slowly, and will not cause Di/Dt issue.

+Disadvantage:
+- The number of multipliers is much smaller than Tensor Core.
+- The latency is much longer than Tensor Core.
+The above figure shows that it takes 4 cycles in total to feed the data into multipliers.

 ## 1.5 Comparison of Different Processor

 Let us compare different kinds of acceleraters in names of Data Reuse Ratio and other benchmarks.
+Data Reuse Ratio is defined as the ratio of number of multiplications and the size of data.

 | Accelerator Type        | Multiplier Num  | Data size     | Data Reuse Ratio (Mul/Data) | Data Dimension  | Multipliers Dimension |
 | --                      | --              | --            | :--:                        | :--:            | :--:  |